xjtu-enre/DiTU-ICSE2026/README.md

 node cli.js analyze /path/to/db-dir
 ```

-, and the result `240221-results.json` will be generated under the directory `./repo-list`, which should be the same as what this repository contains if you exactly replicate our experiment.
+, and the result `240221-results-s.json` will be generated under the directory `./repo-list`, which should be the same as what this repository contains if you exactly replicate our experiment.
 </details>

 <details open>
 <summary>Metric Trace-back</summary>

-In-paper Section 4.3 and 4.4 (Results to RQ2 and RQ3) exhibit feature usage intent and pattern analysis results, which were derived by this step.
+Section 5.2 and 5.3 (Results to RQ2 and RQ3) exhibit feature usage intent and pattern analysis results, which were derived by this step.
 At this step, we trace back some certain metrics to the source code that produce corresponding metrics, and have experienced developers to sampling review them to summarize code intents and patterns.
 To do so, run

 ```bash
 node cli.js trace /path/to/db-dir <feature> <metric> [options]